 In making its judgement, the directors considered the detailed criteria for the provision of dilapidation costs set out in FRS 102 Section 21 Provisions and Contingencies and, in particular, whether the group has an obligation at the reporting date as a result of a past event; it is probable (i.e. more likely than not) that the group will be required to transfer economic benefits in settlement; and the amount of the obligation can be estimated reliably.
-The directors are satisfied that the criteria have been met, the dilapidation costs are reliably measured and that provision of the dilapidation costs in the current year is appropriate, in conjunction with recognition of the unwind of the discount rate included within finance costs over the life of each lease.
+The directors are satisfied that the criteria have been met, the dilapidation costs are reliably measured and that provision of the dilapidation costs for the year ended 31 March 2021 is appropriate, in conjunction with recognition of the unwind of the discount rate included within finance costs over the life of each lease.